Is Macy’s Closing A Store Near You? Here’s A Complete List

 - The SoNo Collection, Norwalk, CT (150,000 square feet; to open in fall 2019; approximately 200 associates)

-[Feature Image by Stephen Chernin/Getty Images]
+[Featured Image by Stephen Chernin/Getty Images]